 OR get truly AFFORDABLE advice sent privately to you by clicking on the Buy Now button and sending an email (see instructions in Guide to Posting Questions).

-This site offers free advice and information on copyright law for general purposes, as may be relevant to writers and all other creators.Questions on specific situations can be sent to the Copyright Adviser by clicking the Buy Now button.
+This site offers free advice and information on copyright and trademark law for general purposes, as may be relevant to writers and all other creators.Questions on specific situations can be sent to the Copyright Adviser by clicking the Buy Now button.

 Refer to the page on Guide to Posting Questions prior to posting your question.
 This site is not designed to protect your private information, so do not disclose any such information here.
 A full disclaimer appears on the bottom of this page.